Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/README.md

 # Example of image output
 ![results](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/blob/main/results.png)

 You can notice that 2D edge enhancement (on the right) creates image artifacts (vertical streaks and horizontal splitting of image exposure) well known from the Game Boy Camera freaks.
 In consequence, these artifacts are intrinsic to the M64282FP sensor and not a bug into the Game Boy Camera code implementation.
+I wear the same jacket on the two images but you can see the infrared fluorescence on the left one (sun illumination).